lespicker/jekyll-bootstrap/workshops/past-workshop.md

 Our print workshops are offered three or four times each year.
 We limit the workshop to six participants so that we may offer individualized attention.
 The workshop is co-taught by Les Picker and his assistant, Master Printmaker Robert Boyer.

+Please [click here](http://www.lesterpickerphoto.com/workshops/print-tes.html) to see a sample of comments from past print workshop participants.